 Passionate about the learning and teaching of languages, Katherine has taught Japanese at tertiary level, and in comprehensive and selective secondary schools.
 Katherine has a strong interest in student retention, engagement and motivation at all levels of learning and is always looking for more effective strategies, techniques and approaches to further increase student uptake of languages.
 She is currently looking at how we can use the target language more effectively in the classroom and how formative assessment can be used to increase student achievement and confidence.

-He enjoys every opportunity where he can learn and grow and is passionate about inclusivity, student identity formation and wellbeing.
-Kurtis’ interests include singing, Eurovision and learning Korean.
+Kurtis is an educator currently on the JET Programme as an ALT in Fukushima.
+He enjoys every opportunity where he can learn and grow and is passionate about supporting teacher development and student inclusivity, identity formation and wellbeing.
+Kurtis’ interests include Eurovision, KPOP and learning other languages - such as Korean and French.

 Sally Mizoshiri is a dedicated, focused and passionate high school teacher of Japanese.
 She commenced her...